Fitcrates/appmaker/netlify/functions/README.md

 - `filter`: (Optional) Filter parameter (e.g., day of the week for schedules)
 - `type`: (Optional) Type filter (e.g., 'movie' for anime type)
 - `sfw`: (Optional) Safe for work filter (boolean)
+- `bypass_cache`: (Optional) Set to 'true' to bypass the cache and fetch fresh data

+### Bypassing the Cache

+There are several ways to bypass the cache:

+1. Set `bypass_cache=true` in the query parameters
+2. Include a search query (`q` parameter)
+3. Use specific filters that should always return fresh data

+The cache is automatically bypassed for:
+- Search queries
+- Requests with specific filters (genres, studios, etc.)
+- Requests that need real-time data

 ### Example Usage